+telnet

-telnet - Make a telnet connection to a device.
+Make a telnet connection to a device.

-telnet [-override]
+telnet [-override] []

-Connect to a device through NCM' Proxy Interface via telnet (bypassing single sign-on).
-If you are connected to a device through a console server, you may hit ctrl-\ to return to the NCM shell after logging out of the device.
+Connect to a device through the system's Proxy Interface via telnet (bypassing single sign-on).
+If you are connected to a device through a console server, you may hit ctrl-\ to return to the the system shell after logging out of the device.

-- -overrid Force a connection to a device in the event that simultaneous connection warning or prevention is turned on. - -Hostname, Fully Qualified Domain Name, or Primary IP Address to use to lookup the device to connect to.
-The characters and ? can be used as wildcards. - Port to use to connect to devices outside of NCM.
+- -override Force a connection to a device in the event that simultaneous connection warning or prevention is turned on. - Hostname, Device ID, Fully Qualified Domain Name, or Primary IP Address to use to lookup the device to connect to.
+The characters and ? can be used as wildcards. - Port to use to connect to devices outside of the system.